peco/peco/README.md

 If there are multiple lines in the input, the usual selection view is displayed.

+### --exit-0

+When specified and the input is empty (zero lines), peco exits immediately with status 1 without displaying the selection view.

+### --select-all

+When specified, peco selects all input lines and immediately exits without displaying the selection view.

 ### --on-cancel `success|error`

 Specifies the exit status to use when the user cancels the query execution.